mlcommons/inference/v0.7/speech_recognition/rnnt/README.md

 1. The model has 45.3 million parameters, rather than 120 million parameters
 1. The LSTMs are not followed by projection layers
-1. No layernormalization is used
+1. No layer normalization is used
 1. Hidden dimensions are smaller.
 1. The prediction network is made of two LSTMs, rather than seven.
 1. The labels are characters, rather than word pieces.